go-while/rocksolid-light/INSTALL.md

   * php8x-mbstring
   * php8x-iconv
   * php8x-pspell
+  * en-aspell (or other language to use for search suggestions)
   * php8x-xml (for RSS feed support)
   * phpmailer (for email)
   * faces (for x-face display support)